MDMA: United Kingdom

 In the United Kingdom, MDMA was made illegal in 1977 by a modification order to the existing Misuse of Drugs Act 1971.
 Although MDMA was not named explicitly in this legislation, the order extended the definition of Class A drugs to include various ring-substituted phenethylamines.
 The drug is therefore illegal to sell, buy, or possess without a licence in the UK.
 Penalties include a maximum of seven years and/or unlimited fine for possession; life and/or unlimited fine for production or trafficking.

-Some researchers such as David Nutt have criticized the current scheduling of MDMA, which he determines to be a relatively harmless drug.
-An editorial he wrote in the Journal of Psychopharmacology, where he compared the risk of harm for horse riding (1 adverse event in 350) to that of ecstasy (1 in 10,000) resulted in his dismissal as well as the resignation of his colleagues from the ACMD.
+Some researchers such as David Nutt have criticized the scheduling of MDMA, which he determined to be a relatively harmless drug.
+An editorial he wrote in the Journal of Psychopharmacology, where he compared the risk of harm for horse riding (1 adverse event in 350) to that of ecstasy (1 in 10,000) resulted in his dismissal, leading to the resignation of several of his colleagues from the ACMD.

 United States

-In the United States, MDMA is currently placed in Schedule I of the Controlled Substances Act.
+In the United States, MDMA is listed in Schedule I of the Controlled Substances Act.
 In a 2011 federal court hearing, the American Civil Liberties Union successfully argued that the sentencing guideline for MDMA/ecstasy is based on outdated science, leading to excessive prison sentences.
 Other courts have upheld the sentencing guidelines.
 The United States District Court for the Eastern District of Tennessee explained its ruling by noting that "an individual federal district court judge simply cannot marshal resources akin to those available to the Commission for tackling the manifold issues involved with determining a proper drug equivalency."